 What is an ethical workforce?
 More importantly, what is an unethical one?
 Your workplace could be full of unethical behavior, and you may not even know it.
 Some signs include:

-- A boss takes credit for work completed by an employee or a member of their team
+- A boss takes credit for work completed by an employee

 - A colleague misrepresents a product to a customer to meet their sales quota

-A recent National Business Ethics Survey found:
+A 2020 Global Business Ethics Survey found:

 - Set Clear Expectations.

 When hiring new employees, provide guidelines for their interactions with co-workers, customers, and anyone who does business with your organization.
 Please provide them with a written code of conduct and review it in detail during the onboarding process.
 Train employees and review any changes to your policies at least once a year.

 - Become the Role Model for Acceptable Behavior.

 It has been proven that employees take their cues from leadership.
 If you expect your employees to work 50 hours a week, yet the CEO is only putting in 30, you may create problems keeping them engaged or focused on the work.

 - Provide Anonymous Reporting Mechanisms.